 Ogo is a conventional oil development located in shallow water in Nigeria and is operated by Optimum Petroleum Development.
 According to GlobalData, who tracks more than 34,000 active and developing oil and gas fields worldwide, Ogo was discovered in 2013, lies in block OPL 310, with water depth of around 328 feet.
 Buy the profile here.

 The project is currently in feed stage and is expected to start commercial production in 2025.
 The development cost is expected to be $625 m.
 The Ogo conventional oil development will involve the drilling of approximately four wells.

 The field is owned by Afren, Fenikso and Optimum Petroleum Development.

 Production from Ogo

-Production from the Ogo conventional oil development project is expected to begin in 2025 and is forecast to peak in 2026, to approximately 15,340 bpd of crude oil and condensate.
-Based on economic assumptions, the production will continue until the field reaches its economic limit in 2054.
+Production from the Ogo conventional oil development project is expected to begin in 2025 and is forecast to peak in 2026, Based on economic assumptions, the production will continue until the field reaches its economic limit in 2050.

 Contractors involved in the Ogo conventional oil field

 The key contractors involved in the Ogo project as follows.